 The age group traditionally most likely to move – those aged under 35 - still top the list as the most eager to relocate for work with 25% of those surveyed confirming they would be ‘very likely’ to temporarily relocate for up to two years and take a full-time job in another country.

 However, this is a drop of 3% since the last survey was conducted in 2012.

-Cristian Ulloa, National Human Capital Partner at BDO Australia said the Global Mobility Study: Perceptions of employee mobility in a climate of change, found that the ideal candidate for relocation is young, career-driven and has limited family obligations.
+Cristian Ulloa, Former National Human Capital Partner at BDO Australia said the Global Mobility Study: Perceptions of employee mobility in a climate of change, found that the ideal candidate for relocation is young, career-driven and has limited family obligations.